 The man had one continuous eyebrow, dark glasses, and wore a black leather jacket with grimy, dried splotches of mustard on his sleeve, which disgusting as it was, made my stomach rumble with hunger almost as much as it twisted with apprehension.

 The man in the sunglasses peeled away as we approached the tall woman.
+She, too, had dark glasses on.
+At night.
+And her hair was big.
+Big and black.
+Like a witch.
 I thought we should run.
 But we were not free.
 Something drew us to the woman.
 Something we could not see and something from which we could not escape.

 “How do you do?” she said, looking down into both of our panic-stricken faces.
 “We have been waiting for you.”

 We looked at her purse with a big F on it, and she told us to follow her past the end of the boardwalk, around the side of the brightly lit Ferris wheel, and out to the place where she said something was waiting for us.
 Oh, God.
 What was it?
 Who was it?
 We had been holding hands, but now, our hands became gently disengaged.